 NH Food Bank Agency Relations: (603) 669-9725

-CONCORD, NH — New Hampshire hunters can share their fall harvest with the needy through the “Hunt for the Hungry” program at the New Hampshire Food Bank, a program of Catholic Charities NH.
-Once again this fall, the New Hampshire Food Bank is collecting donations of processed game animals for distribution to more than 425 food pantries, soup kitchens, homeless shelters, and group homes statewide.
+Concord, NH – New Hampshire hunters can share their fall harvest with the needy through the “Hunt for the Hungry” program at the New Hampshire Food Bank, a program of Catholic Charities NH.
+Once again, the New Hampshire Food Bank is collecting donations of processed deer and moose for distribution to more than 400 food pantries, soup kitchens, homeless shelters, and group homes statewide.

-Last year, the Hunt for the Hungry program took in over 2,000 pounds of donated deer, moose, and other game meat for distribution to those in need.
+Last year, the Hunt for the Hungry program took in over 2,000 pounds of donated deer and moose meat for distribution to those in need.

-To learn how to donate game, and for packaging instructions, call the Food Bank at (603) 669-9725.
-If you would like to share an entire deer or moose, please process and have your donation stamped by a USDA approved butcher.
+To learn how to donate game, and for packaging instructions, call the New Hampshire Food Bank at (603) 669-9725.
+If you would like to share an entire deer or moose, please process the meat and have your donation stamped by a USDA approved butcher.
 Contact the Food Bank for USDA approved butchers in your region.

-Please note that the N.H.
-Food Bank is not equipped to accept donations of bear meat or wild game birds such as wild turkey or grouse.
+Please note that the New Hampshire Food Bank is not equipped to accept donations of bear meat, fowl, or wild game birds such as duck, goose, turkey, or grouse.

-“We are counting on continued strong support from hunters this year,” said Bruce Wilson, Director of Operations for the New Hampshire Food Bank.
-“Donations of protein foods with the Hunt for the Hungry program fill a big need.
-Venison is especially popular, a real treat for clients.
-Last year, we got some moose meat, and as soon as it came in, out it went!
+“We are counting on continued support from hunters who have been very generous in the past,” said Dennis Gichana, Director of Operations for the New Hampshire Food Bank.
+“This year, our protein donations are down 10 percent from last year, so the contributions from the Hunt for the Hungry program will fill an even bigger need this fall.
+Venison is especially popular and a real treat for our clients.
+Last year, the deer meat we received went out as fast as it came in!
 As always, we want to thank New Hampshire’s hunters for their continued support.
-We couldn’t do what we do without it.”
+We couldn’t do what we do without them.”

-“The Hunt for the Hungry program is a great way for hunters to share their harvest and help needy families get through the winter,” said Glenn Normandeau, Executive Director of the New Hampshire Fish and Game Department.
-“Wild game is a local renewable resource that is high in protein, low in fat, and all natural – not to mention delicious.”
+“The Hunt for the Hungry program is a great way for hunters to share their harvest and help needy families get through the winter,” said Scott Mason, Executive Director of the New Hampshire Fish and Game Department.
+“Wild game is a local renewable resource that is high in protein, low in fat, and all natural—not to mention delicious.”

 For more information on donating to the New Hampshire Food Bank, visit www.nhfoodbank.org.